aleksey-temp/graphql-clients-comparison/README.md

 This repo contains multiple GraphQL servers examples.

-Data inside these servers is taken from a PostgreSQL database.
+These servers use data from the same PostgreSQL database running in docker container.
-In order to setup PostgreSQL in docker do the following:
+In order to run all benchmarks do the following:

 1. Build the database image
    `docker image build -f db.Dockerfile -t graphql_db .`